If you want to find your way around China, you’ll need a good map app.

 Amap, pronounced Gaode in Chinese, is owned by Alibaba which is one the country’s biggest tech firms.

-It provides China mapping data to both Google and Apple.
+It provides China mapping data to Apple.
 So you know it’s a big player in the China map app space.

 6. Tencent Maps